0x1eef/nanoc-tidy.rb/README.md

-The following example forwards command-line options to [tidy-html5](https://github.com/htacg/tidy-html5) by providing a second argument to filter:
+The following example forwards command-line options to [tidy-html5](https://github.com/htacg/tidy-html5) by providing a second argument to the filter method:

 ```ruby
 # Rules